-Important: Students should remember that their passport is their only international identification.
+Important: Remember that your passport is your only international identification.
+Be very careful with your passport and make sure to keep copies of your passport and visa on file.

 French law requires all citizens to carry proof of identity with them at all times.
-Non-European citizens must also be prepared to show proof that their stay in the country is legal (visa).
+Non-European citizens may also be asked to show proof that their stay in the country is legal (visa/residency permit).
 This can be requested by authorities in France at any time.
-Please note that a photocopy has no official legal validity; if you present a photocopy to authorities during an identity check, the officer has full discretion to decide whether or not to accept the document.
+However, because of the prevalence of pickpocketing in Paris, the US Embassy does not recommend that US citizens carry their passports with them on a daily basis (see the Embassy's website for more information).
+If you travel outside of France, you will need to bring your original passport.